-Projects ending in 2014 were:
+Projects in 2014

 One-off projects taking place during 2014 were:

 A series of talks that looked at the practical, political and philosophical considerations of an artists career, and how other responsibilities and a career can be balanced.
 Over forty talks took place as part of The Real World, and all were audio recorded to form resources on this website.
 Audio is collected here, and is embedded across the site.

 Discussion series at Camden Arts Centre exploring where practice and the practicalities of an artists life intersect, sustain and compete with each other.
 How do work, family, money and life blur with the core activities that artists do during their working lives?

 Talks on Family (Wednesday 11 December 2013, with artist Jemima Brown), Making a living (Wednesday 2 April 2014, with art duo Hunt & Darton), Practice and Pedagogy (Wednesday 10 September 2014, with collective FLΔG) and Ethics: Extremism and Compromise (Wednesday 18 March 2015, with Ellie Harrison) were held.

 A series of interviews with five galleries from around England that give insight into the different ways in which exhibition spaces can operate.
 Galleries play a key role in the careers of artists, but for many reaching them appears a remote goal.
 Understanding how a gallery works and its priorities are the first steps in building a relationship with a space.
 This series of interviews interrogates 5 different models of gallery operation, identifying the commonalities and the differences in how they work and interact with artists, audiences and their contexts.
 Produced by Orlagh Woods and filmed and edited by Donald Bousted.